Fingers Crossed !

 Perennials for Sandy Soils

 Sandy soil is high in sand content and doesn’t hold nutrients or water well.
-It’s also more lightweight and fine than other types of soil.
+It’s also more lightweight and finer than other types of soil.
 If you have sandy soil, you don’t need to be limited to desert plants alone.

-• Artemisia: Silvery foliage is the key feature of this perennial
+• Artemisia: Silvery foliage is the key feature of this perennial.

 • Blanket Flower: Long bloom season of orange-red daisies marked with yellow